-SEC.
+Sec.
 6.11 APPLICATION OF PREFERENCES

 Certain preferences apply to all contracts for professional services, regardless of their dollar value.
 The Alaska Bidder, Alaska Veteran, and Alaska Offeror preferences are the most common preferences involved in the RFP process.
 Additional preferences that may apply to this procurement are listed below.
-Guides that contain excerpts from the relevant statutes and codes, explain when the preferences apply and provide examples of how to calculate the preferences.
-This information is available at the Department of Administration, Division of General Service's web site: http://doa.alaska.gov/dgs/pdf/pref1.pdf
+Guides that contain excerpts from the relevant statutes and codes, explain when the preferences apply and provide examples of how to calculate the preferences are available at the Department of Administration, Division of Shared Service's web site: http://doa.alaska.gov/dgs/pdf/pref1.pdf.